Maixck/DUAParaguay/README.md

 ## Technology rundown

-The proyect uses xhtml whith html5 to display the main view, this also enables for easy conversion into the epub format.
-The code for most interactive features are programmed in javascript with jQuery, [interact.js](https://github.com/taye/interact.js) and [popper.js](https://github.com/popperjs/popper.js) for additional interactive functionality.
+The project uses xhtml with html5 to display the main view, this also enables for easy conversion into the EPUB format.
+The code for most interactive features is programmed in javascript with jQuery, [interact.js](https://github.com/taye/interact.js) and [popper.js](https://github.com/popperjs/popper.js) for additional interactive functionality.

 ## License
 [MIT](https://choosealicense.com/licenses/mit/)